serdaroquai/practise/log.md

     * First Unique Character In a String
     * Valid Parantheses (use stack, count only does **not** work, `([)]`)
     * Most Common Word ( `.split("\\W+")` split by non word character(s))
-    * Reorder Data in Log Files (one big comparator, arrays.sort)
+    * Reorder Data in Log Files (one big comparator, to keep natural order of array in a comparator return 0)
     * Trapping rain water (two pointer, l2r r2l max height arrays - block height, can be improved to `O(1)` space)
   * Number of islands (dfs and sink)